Primary Care Sports Medicine Experts

 Aaron V. Mares, MD

 A Pittsburgh native and board-certified internist, Dr. Mares is a practicing physician affiliated with UPMC Presbyterian Hospital.
-He treats all types of sports and non-sports related musculoskeletal conditions, and also serves as an associate team physician for the Pitt Panthers, as well as assistant professor at the University of Pittsburgh School of Medicine.
+He treats all types of sports and non-sports related musculoskeletal conditions, and also serves as co-head team physician for the Pitt football team, as well as assistant professor at the University of Pittsburgh School of Medicine.
+Additionally, Dr. Mares sits on the Pittsburgh Marathon Executive Medical Advisory Board.

 After earning his pre-med degree at the Temple University School of Medicine in Philadelphia, he completed both a residency and sports medicine fellowship at UPMC.